 - Go to AA meetings or counseling.
-Anyone can say “I learned my lesson and I’ll never drink and drive again,” but an AA sign in sheet or evaluation from a counselor is evidence of rehabilitation and goes a long way with the BRN.
+Anyone can say “I learned my lesson and I’ll never drink and drive again,” but an AA sign-in sheet or evaluation from a counselor is evidence of rehabilitation and goes a long way with the BRN.

-- Get letters of recommendations and performance evaluations from your employer (does not have to be in the medical field) and anyone else who can write a character reference letter for you.
+- Get letters of recommendation and performance evaluations from your employer (does not have to be in the medical field) and anyone else who can write a character reference letter for you.
 It is more meaningful if they mention the conviction and state it is out of character for you.

 - Make sure you have certified documents from the court for the conviction.
-If the records are too old (this is good thing!) make sure to have the court give you a statement in writing that the records have been expunged and are no longer available.
+If the records are too old (this is a good thing!) make sure to have the court give you a statement in writing that the records have been expunged and are no longer available.

 - Get some professional help with the application and mitigation packet.
-Hiring an attorney who knows what they are doing when it comes to the BRN can mean the difference between getting the RN license free and clear upon applying, or getting denied and starting out on probation.
+Hiring an attorney who knows what they are doing when it comes to the BRN can mean the difference between getting the RN license free and clear upon applying or getting denied and starting out on probation.

 THEFT/ FRAUD CONVICTIONS

 Any conviction involving theft or fraud will cause problems for you with your RN license application.
-Follow the same steps mentioned in the previous WHAT YOU CAN DO section, without the AA meetings.
+Follow the same steps mentioned in the previous WHAT YOU CAN DO section without the AA meetings.

 THE SNEAKY STUFF YOU NEED TO DISCLOSE BUT MAY MISS

-- All alcohol related convictions, INCLUDING INFRACTIONS, must be disclosed to the BRN.
+- All alcohol-related convictions, INCLUDING INFRACTIONS, must be disclosed to the BRN.